damianhakert/damianhakert.github.io/source/jobs/director-developer-relations/index.html.md

 title: "Director of Developer Relations"
 ---

-As the Director of Developer Relations, you will be responsible for building the team that supports the GitLab community.
-You will focus on making it easy to contribute to GitLab, give feedback to our product and documentation, and get education about GitLab.
+As the Director of Developer Relations, you will be responsible for managing and building the team that focuses on supporting the GitLab community.
+You will help to make it easy to contribute to GitLab, help our community give feedback to our product and documentation, and help to create educational programs for GitLab.

 ## Responsibilities